thomasWeise/oa/metaheuristics/randomSampling/README.md

 The problem instances are again sorted by the size of their corresponding search spaces.
 We can again clearly observe that larger search spaces lead to worse scaled results.
-At least one of the reasons for this was already clear from the $\meanFEsMS$&nbsp;metric presented [@tbl:andomSamplingJSSP]:
+At least one of the reasons for this was already clear from the $\meanFEsMS$&nbsp;metric presented [@tbl:randomSamplingJSSP]:
 Larger instances mean slower FEs, which means a smaller total number of generated solutions.

 If we compare the Gantt charts of the median runs of `rs` sketched [@fig:gantt_rs] with those of `1rs` in [@fig:gantt_1rs], we can observe a clear reduction of the space between the operations.